 Extension for expired passport.
 It hits me that I forgot to renew my international passport which expired in 2003.
 Well now, that's pretty smart to have everything sorted out for moving to Japan and then TRAVELLING WITH AN EXPIRED PASSPORT!
-Man you gotta be kidding! say the looks of the Korean staff who have to help me out in the resulting crisis.
+You gotta be kidding! say the looks of the Korean staff who have to help me out in the resulting crisis.
 Things start to get really busy since my plane is supposed to leave in 20 minutes.

-Just imagine, it's seven in the evening and I have half of the desk staff working for my cause.
+So my luggage is unloaded and now it's seven in the evening and I have half of the desk staff working for my cause.
 All the while different personnel drops by and seems to ask "Holy shit, what's going on HERE?"
 After a short while it becomes clear that they can't let me travel to Japan without a valid passport.
 At this point, I am totally helpless and dependent on the staff.
 After all, I am in an Asian country, travelling to another Asian country, without a visa to either and without a valid passport.
 Two staff girls are constantly asking me questions while they keep making phone calls and sending faxes.
 They seem to get more and more annoyed as they realize that it was my foolishness that led to my situation.
 When I start telling the whole story, however, the atmosphere becomes a little more relaxed and sympathetic.

 · Background: The working visa mess & The never-ending accreditation debacle